espressomd/espresso/doc/sphinx/installation.rst

    between particles.

--  ``VIRTUAL_SITES`` Allows the creation of pseudo-particles whose forces, torques and orientations can be transferred to real particle.
+-  ``VIRTUAL_SITES`` Allows the creation of pseudo-particles whose forces, torques, and orientations can be transferred to real particles.
-   They don't have a meaningful mass, and their position is generally fixed in the simulation box or fixed to other particles.
+   They don't have mass, and their position is generally fixed in the simulation box or fixed to other particles.

 -  ``VIRTUAL_SITES_INERTIALESS_TRACERS`` Allows to use virtual sites as tracers by advecting them with a LB fluid